How to Compare Socially Responsible (ESG) Investing Solutions

 4. Don’t fall for misconceptions about lower quality.

-In an article earlier this year, Morningstar made case that funds with strong ESG scores via their sustainability rating system are often high-quality funds as well.
+Morningstar made the case that funds with strong ESG scores via their sustainability rating system are often high-quality funds as well.
 This provides evidence that, while a high ESG score does not, in and of itself, lead to higher performance, it may not hurt performance either.
 They had five major points.

 - Funds with the highest sustainability rating were twice as likely to hold 5-star rankings (their highest score for risk-adjusted return within a fund’s peer group) as 1-star (their lowest ranking) rankings.